 }

-Starting with strict: false and tightening later is painful.
-You end up fighting the compiler on code that’s already been shipped.
+Starting with strict: false and tightening later is genuinely painful.
+You end up fighting the compiler on code that’s already shipped.

 {